CrugBarat/CrugBarat/README.md

-## Craig Barratt

-Eat, Sleep, Code, Repeat.
+# Eat, Sleep, Code, Repeat.

 I love to code.
 I'm happiest when coding.
 I eat code for breakfast.
 Code, code, code.
 Hook me up to the matrix and jam all things code straight into my eyeballs.